 Hoo boy, is this one good!

-Set in 1930s Alabama, Ronald L. Smith’s Hoodoo is the story of a boy named Hoodoo Hatcher who comes from a long line of conjure men and women who practice folk magick.
+Set in 1930s Alabama, Ronald L. Smith’s Hoodoo is the story of a boy named Hoodoo Hatcher who comes from a long line of conjure men and women who practice folk magic.
 The problem is that Hoodoo can’t seem to conjure at all.

 The real trouble starts when The Stranger comes to town looking for a boy named Hoodoo.
 Before long, the boy must find his strength and channel those latent abilities to save his family, his town, and himself from the malevolent man.